qilingframework/zh/index.md

 <h1>What is missing in reverse engineering world</h1>
 The insecure Internet of Things (IoT) devices and malware attack are affecting our day-to-day life.
-Security industry is struggling to safeguard and cope with such growth and attacks.
+Security industry is struggling to safeguard and to cope with.
 Until now, IoT firmware and malware analysis remain the two biggiest challanges for the security industry.

 The attack surface swifts quickly as the IoT devices and malware are moving towards different platform (Operatiing System) and CPU archirecture.
-Reverse engineers are not only struggling to understand each operating systems and cpu architecture, but more discouragingly there is lack of tools to perform indept analysis.
+Reverse engineers are not only struggling to understand diffrent operating systems and cpu architecture, lack of tools to perform analysis makes things harder.

-Common techniques of analysis such as full system emulation, usermode emulation, binary instrumentation tool, disassembler and sandboxing are ancient and obsolete.
-These tools are either limited in cross platform support or CPU architecture support, most imporatantly they need to use seperately and analyzed data are not easy to cross referece.
+Common tools for doing analysis such as full system emulation, usermode emulation, binary instrumentation, disassembler and sandboxing are just barely enough.
+These tools are either limited in cross platform support or multi CPU architecture support.
+Tools availble now to use seperately and analyzed data are not easy to cross referece.
+This is one of the reason why reverse enginnering is never a easy task.

 ---
 <h1>Why Qiling Framework</h1>
-Qiling Framework is aimed to change IoT research, threat analysis and reverse engineering landscape.
-The main objective is to build a complete cross platform and cross architecture framework and not "yet just engineer another tool".
-Qiling Framework is designed for easy application, intended to serve future expansion and fully open-sourced.
+Qiling Framework is aimed to change IoT security research, malware analysis and reverse engineering landscape.
+The main objective is to build a total solution for cross platform and cross architecture framework, not "yet just engineer another tool".
+Qiling Framework is designed for easy to use and easy to develope.
+Qiling Framework is also fully open-source.
 Hence, sustainable future development could be benefited from the work of the community.

-By design, Qiling Framework runs on different types of platforms and supports as many CPU architures as possible.
-As such, Python, a simple and commonly used programming language by reverse engineers, is chosen as fundamental language for Qiling Framework's development.

 Qiling Framework is designed as a binary instrumentation and binary emulation framework that supports cross-platform and multi-architecture.
 It is also packed with powerful features such as code interception and arbitary code injection before or during a binary execution and hotpatching packed binary.

+Qiling Framework is able to runs on different operating system and supports different CPU architures.
+Python, a simple and commonly used programming language by reverse engineers, is chosen as the fundamental language for Qiling Framework.

 ---
 <h1>Executive Summary</h1>